-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 They dipped into their retirement savings and enrolled both their sons at a total cost of more than $15,000.

-In numerous media appearances, Brain Balance's Melillo hasn't been shy about publicizing the strength of his program's scientific evidence.
+In numerous media appearances, Melillo hasn't been shy about publicizing the strength of his program's scientific evidence.

 "This isn't smoke and mirrors.
-This is real stuff ...
+This is real stuff. ...
 [Parents] are going to get real answers," Melillo told a radio host in 2010.
 "We've shown in our centers that we can correct these problems completely.
 We've proved that in research," he said on TV in 2014.
 "We use really cutting-edge brain science to address the issue," he said in 2016.

 Yet a dozen experts in autism spectrum disorder, ADHD, dyslexia and childhood psychiatry interviewed by NPR all identified flaws in Brain Balance's approach.